gameworkers/zine-gdc-2019/copy-src/04-players-workers.md

 bosses prevent workers from talking about it publicly!).
 They are also encouraged to see themselves as having a special relationship with a brand, a company, or a product, rather than with the real people making the games they play.
-This dynamic encourages consumers to blame workers when things go wrong and benefits owners.
+This dynamic encourages consumers to blame workers when things go wrong, and benefits owners.
 Throwing workers under the bus directs negative attention away from the bosses, even when they're the ones responsible for making decisions that hurt consumers.
 It can also serve as an intimidation tactic that